adiwg/mdEditor-doc/tutorial/entering-metadata/entering-contact-ind-quick.md

-# Add a Quick Individual Contact
+# Tutorial: Add a Quick Individual Contact
 ---

 If you haven't already done so, click the plus sign next to Contacts on the <span class="md-window">Primary Sidebar</span> to create a new contact.
 Your screen should look similar to the image below.